 When it comes to how to use freelancers, there are many things you need to take into consideration.
 The most important reason to hire a freelancer is if the length of the project isn’t long.
 For example, for a two-month project, you wouldn’t want to hire an employee that would just be idle after the project has been finished.
 This is a great way to get the project done.
 Hiring a freelancer will help you make sure that things are completed to your specifications.
 A freelancer will also not know how your business operates and therefore, they will need more onboarding before things can be done.
 Freelancers will save you a lot of money on employee compensation.
 Things like benefits, healthcare, and other methods of compensation are not available to freelancers.
 You only pay for the services a freelancer provides.

-Using Freelancers: Is It Right For Your Team?
+Working With Freelancers: Is It Right For Your Team?

 Pros of Working with Freelancers: